-Though sending your employees may incur some cost, but it is definitely worth it in the long run as the growth and development of your employees will reap a brighter future for your company.
+Most employees appreciate guidance and hope to be provided with the needed skills for their work.
+This keeps them motivated through continuous personal growth on the job.
+While sending your employees for training may incur some costs, but it is definitely worth the investment.
+The growth of your employees will reap a brighter future for your company.

-- Motivate employees – employees feel valued when companies are proactive in giving feedback and take necessary action to improve their respective skills.
+- Motivate Employees – Employees feel valued when companies are proactive in giving feedback and take necessary action to improve their respective skills.

-- In-house training – To lower the cost of workshops, companies can invite trainers to conduct an in-house workshop.
+- In-house Training – To lower the cost of workshops, companies can invite trainers to conduct an in-house workshop.

 - Goal Setting – Managers can set realistic goals, provide helpful feedback, and help employees’ progress.